jaredly/jaredly.github.io/source/about/index.md

 # I want to change the world.
 I'm an unashamed idealist, prepared to defend my opinions, but not afraid to change my position when presented with a better one.
 The most important aspect of my life is my connection to God.

+I'm currently a mobile & web developer for Khan Academy, where we're working to bring a free, world-class education to anyone anywhere.
+If you want to help, send me an email!

 # Religion
 Through prayer, study, discussion and application, I have come to know God.
-This has brought me indescribable happiness and incredible pease.
+This has brought me indescribable happiness and incredible peace.

 From August 2010 to July 2012 I served as a mormon missionary in Frankfurt, Germany, and the surrounding cities.
-My future wife is currently serving a mission in Peru.
+My wife served a mission in Peru from 2013-2014.

 # Politics
 I consider myself to be socially conservative and fiscally liberal, but above all I believe that we are more alike than we are different, and that humility and empathy should guide our discussion.